shsagir/play-area-sync/docs/app-uni.md

 You can access either live logs or historic logs of your App.
 Please [read the logging article](logging-uni).

-## Scaling
+## Upgrading

-The purpose of the Universal Stack is not to be very scalable in terms of performance.
-The various plans differ in amount of available storage (Web and MySQL), but not in "PHP power".
-This means: your site can grow over time with bigger databases and more user uploaded contents, but it won't deliver vastly more performance in higher plans than in lower ones.
+The Universal plans differ in web storage size, MySQL size, available PHP memory and features like backups and cron jobs.

-The different Universal Stack App plans differ in web storage size, MySQL size and most importantly features, like backups and collaboration.
+The PHP memory has an impact on the performance of your site.
+Too little PHP memory can also cause errors or even crashes on memory intensive tasks.

 The smallest plan is suited for hobby projects, landing pages, one-pagers, MVPs, weekend hacks, development, skeletons, personal blogs and whatever small project you can think of.
 The highest plan is suited for more serious intentions: you can put a commercial project there.
 Everything in between can be in between.
 [See the pricing page](https://www.fortrabbit.com/pricing) for specs.